Use and Conduct Policy

 - Users must handle library materials carefully so that they are not defaced or damaged in any way.

-- Library materials must not be concealed in the Libraries for the exclusive use of individuals or groups.
+- Library materials must not be concealed in the Library for the exclusive use of individuals or groups.

 Violation of Rules of Conduct

-Any person who violates these rules of use may be asked to leave the library facility in which the conduct occurred, and may be refused future access to the library buildings.
+Any person who violates these rules of use may be asked to leave the Library, and may be refused future access to the Library building.
 Such persons may be subject to the sanctions of suspension, prosecution, forfeiture, warning and restitution, as well as criminal penalties and civil fines, and may be accountable to University and civil authorities (city, state, or federal).